aufau/SaberMod/README.rst

 g_modeIdleTime <minutes>
   Reset to default mode if server has been idle for this many minutes.

-g_noKick [type]
+g_noKick <0|1|2>
-  See callvote_ nk and wk. `type` can be 0, 1 or 2.
+  See callvote_ nk and wk.

-g_restrictChat 0
+g_restrictChat <0|1>
   Prevent spectators from speaking to players and all clients from speaking to dueling players.

-g_roundWarmup 10
+g_roundWarmup <seconds>
   How many seconds players get to reposition themselves at the start of a round.

-g_spawnShield 25
+g_spawnShield <ammount>
   Ammount of shield player gets on spawn.

 g_teamForceBalance <number>
   Prevents players from joining the weaker team if difference is greater than `number`.

-g_teamsizeMin 2
+g_teamsizeMin <size>
-  Minimum votable teamsize
+  Minimum votable teamsize.

-g_spawnItems 0
+g_spawnItems <bitmask>
   What items will be given to players on spawn.
 Use following bitmask:

   ================  ================  ===============  ===============
   2 - Seeker Drone  4 - Forcefield    8 - Bacta        64 - Sentry
   ================  ================  ===============  ===============

-g_spawnWeapons 0
+g_spawnWeapons <bitmask>

   Controls weapons given to players on spawn using the same bitmask as `g_weaponDisable`.
-The later cvar affects weapons and ammo spawned on a map, and if a game is considered saber-only.
+The later cvar affects only weapons and ammo spawned on a map.
 Setting this cvar to 0 restores original behaviour of `g_weaponDisable`.

-roundlimit 0
+roundlimit <limit>
   Number of rounds in a round-based match.

-Round-based gametypes
+Round-Based Gametypes
 .....................

-In round-based gametypes players spawn with all available weapons and items (controlled by `g_spawnWeapons` and `disable_*` cvars), however there are no pickups on the map.
-Players gain one point for killing an enemy and one point for each 50 damage dealt to enemy team.
-A round lasts until either one team gets eliminated or a timelimit is hit.
+In round-based gametypes players spawn with all available weapons and items (controlled by `g_spawnWeapons` and `g_spawnItems` cvars), however there are no pickups on the map.
+Players gain one point for killing an enemy and one point for each 50 damage dealt to the enemy team.
+A round lasts until either one team is eliminated or a timelimit is hit.
 Match ends when a roundlimit is hit.

 Red Rover (g_gametype 9)
-  It can be described as a FFA gametype with a twist.
+  It can be described as FFA with a twist.
 There are two teams, player who gets killed respawns in the opposing team.
-Round ends when one team gets eliminated, but the match winner is a person who scores most points.
+Round ends when one team is eliminated, but the match winner is a person who scores most points.

 Clan Arena (g_gametype 10)
+  Also know as "Last Man Standing".
 Player who dies must spectate until the end of a round.

 Server Modes
 ............